Moosyu/moosyu.github.io/src/pages/guides/lexiqqq_eleventy.md

 ```bash
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

+(keep the quotations in your command, also the email doesnt need to be your lexiqqq email just use your actual one.)

 press enter when you are prompted with the file name and a passphrase leaving them blank. you can still follow this tutorial (probably i havent tested it) if you add a passphrase but it might get more complicated and you'll probably have to modify the workflow, same with a file name.